You can pay your rent:

 Help with paying your rent

-If you need help paying your rent you may be entitled to Housing Benefit.
-Housing associations and the NIHE can give you help and advice on claiming help with paying your rent.
-You can get more information on Housing Benefit on the NIHE website, or you can ring and request an application form:
+If you need help paying your rent, you may be entitled to Housing Benefit.
+Housing associations and the Housing Executive can explain how to claim Housing Benefit for your rent.
+You can get more information about Housing Benefit online or you can ask the Housing Executive for an application form:

 If you are in arrears you may be able to make an agreement with your landlord to reduce the arrears.
-However, your landlord can take legal action if you persistently fail to pay your rent.
+Your landlord can take legal action if you persistently fail to pay your rent.

 Information on repaying your rent

-If you are in arrears the NIHE or housing association will try to reach a realistic agreement for you to repay the amount due over a period of time.
+If you owe your landlord rent, the Housing Executive or housing association can make an agreement with you to repay the amount due over a period.

-However, it is important that you contact them as soon as possible to avoid arrears growing to unmanageable levels.
+It is important to contact your landlord as soon as possible to avoid arrears growing to unmanageable levels.

 Setting rents for Housing Executive and housing association accommodation

-The NIHE is responsible for setting the level of rent that it charges its tenants and housing associations set their own rent levels.
+The Housing Executive is responsible for setting the rent they charge their tenants.
+Housing associations set their own rent.

 How your rent is set

-Housing associations and the NIHE usually charge similar levels of rent for properties of a similar size, condition and location, however, the rents of housing association properties built after 1992 are higher than Housing Executive properties of similar age.
+Housing associations and the Housing Executive usually charge similar rent for properties of a similar size, condition and location.
+In housing association properties built after 1992, rents are higher than Housing Executive properties the same age.

 Communal service charges

-Instead of receiving separate bills for these services the cost may be itemised separately or simply included in your regular rent bill.
+Rather than receiving a separate bill for the service charge, the cost may be itemised or included in your regular rent bill.

 Your rent pays for the services that tenants receive.
 It also covers other items such as the cost of borrowing for the original build of the Housing Executive or housing association’s properties and for building improvements.

-Housing Executive and housing association tenancies - rent increases
+Rent increases for Housing Executive and housing association tenants

-If the Housing Executive or your housing association wants to increase your rent, it will give you notice in writing.
+If the Housing Executive or your housing association want to increase your rent, they will give you notice in writing.

-If you pay rent weekly then you should expect four weeks notice.
-If you think the rent increase is too high contact your landlord or the Housing Executive.
+If you pay rent weekly, you should expect four weeks' notice.
+If you think the rent increase is too high, contact your housing association or the Housing Executive.